wlchin/pycdr/README.md

 # Example workflows

 Three example snakemake workflows are provided in a separate [repository](https://github.com/wlchin/CDR_workflows).
 These workflows generate the results and describe preprocessing steps for each dataset in the manuscript.
-These CDR analyses use the visualisation and preprocessing functions provided in other packages.
+These CDR analyses use the visualisation and preprocessing functions provided in other single cell packages.

 To run the full workflows, please install [scanpy](https://scanpy-tutorials.readthedocs.io/en/latest/#), [bbknn](https://bbknn.readthedocs.io/en/latest/) (to allow dataset integration) and enrichment_utils (a simple wrapper around goatools to allow enrichment analysis on anndata objects analysed by CDR).